Advertisement

 In the ensuing years, BCAM has churned up different and complicated feelings — ranging from anger and annoyance (why does this have to be in my face everywhere I go?) to appreciating BCAM as a time of solidarity to connect people who’ve been diagnosed with breast cancer or have loved ones that have received a breast cancer diagnosis.

-For some of the years since my diagnosis, I’ve been deeply involved in advocacy by sharing my story with an art exhibit about my experience.
+For some years since my diagnosis, I’ve been deeply involved in advocacy by sharing my story with an art exhibit about my experience.
 But all scenarios are valid.
-You can opt out or you can go hard with all-out advocacy.
-Don’t forget that we don’t have to be anybody’s “inspo,” warrior, or breast cancer poster person.
+You can opt out, or you can go hard with all-out advocacy.
+We don’t have to be anybody’s inspiration, warrior, or breast cancer poster person.

 Join the free BC community!